xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centermesh.rst

 ----------

 For centering a hole, there is a script command "FindAndCenterOneHole".
 There is no similar command for mesh yet.
 However, this can be accomplished using scripting.
-The script, as I call it **FindAndCenrterOneMesh** is fairly simple as shown below:
+The script, as I call it **FindAndCenterOneMesh** is fairly simple as shown below:

 .. code-block:: ruby

-  ScriptName FindAndCenrterOneMesh
+  ScriptName FindAndCenterOneMesh
   # script to draw mesh polygon and move to closest one

   # Assume buffer A has an LM image, crop to smaller area